Towards a valid bibliometric measure of epistemic breadth of researchers: Introduction

 \section{Introduction}

 Researchers do not work on only a single research problem throughout their careers.
-They advance knowledge claims to problems in different topics for various reasons and with differing frequencies (\citeproc{ref-gieryn1978problem}{Gieryn, 1978}; \citeproc{ref-glaser2015bibliometric}{Gläser \& Laudel, 2015}), occasionally even changing their major disciplines (\citeproc{ref-harmon1965profiles}{Harmon, 1965, pp. 50--52}; \citeproc{ref-lepair1980switching}{Le Pair, 1980}).
-The forms and patterns of these changes are manifold.
+They advance knowledge claims to problems in different topics, for various reasons and with differing frequencies (\citeproc{ref-gieryn1978problem}{Gieryn, 1978}; \citeproc{ref-glaser2015bibliometric}{Gläser \& Laudel, 2015}), sometimes even changing their major disciplines (\citeproc{ref-harmon1965profiles}{Harmon, 1965, pp. 50--52}; \citeproc{ref-lepair1980switching}{Le Pair, 1980}).
+The forms and patterns of these changes are manifold, as are the external factors influencing them.
 New topics may be more or less thematically related to previous topics.
-Expansions of research portfolios can be caused by preceding career changes or they may be the reason for career changes.
+Expansions of research portfolios can be caused by preceding career changes or they may be the reason for career changes -- we don't know which is more often the case.
+Enders, Kehm, \& Schimank (\citeproc{ref-enders2014turning}{2014}) show that funding opportunities, strategic institutional priorities, and assessment results can shape research problem choice of research groups.

 Research topic changes can also influence the social relations of researchers by opening opportunities for collaboration or by creating the need to seek out new colleagues for joint research projects (\citeproc{ref-tripodi2020knowledge}{Tripodi, Chiaromonte, \& Lillo, 2020}).
-There may, however, also be field-specific incentives or barriers for thematic changes.
-For example, in some fields, it is expected of shcolars to change research topics in order to attain a tenured position as a professor (\citeproc{ref-bielick2018emergence}{Bielick \& Laudel, 2018}).
+There may also be field-specific incentives or barriers for thematic changes.
+For example, in some fields it is expected of scholars to change research topics in order to attain a tenured position as a professor (\citeproc{ref-bielick2018emergence}{Bielick \& Laudel, 2018}).
 One potential barrier to epistemic change is a perceived risk of reduced scientific productivity, as the engagement with novel fields of study requires an investment of time and resources with an uncertain outcome (\citeproc{ref-franzoni2017academic}{Franzoni \& Rossi-Lamastra, 2017}).
-In addition, evaluation systems, such as grant applications or requirements for tenure, may affect scholars' research strategies in such a way as to diversify or widen their topical portfolio in order to manage uncertainties (\citeproc{ref-fochler2018anticipatory}{Fochler \& Sigl, 2018}; \citeproc{ref-muller2019re}{Müller \& Kaltenbrunner, 2019}).
+In addition, formal regulations of, and perceived norms embedded in, evaluation systems, such as competitive grant funding review procedures or requirements for tenure, may affect scholars' research strategies in such a way as to diversify or widen their topical portfolio in order to manage uncertainties (\citeproc{ref-fochler2018anticipatory}{Fochler \& Sigl, 2018}; \citeproc{ref-muller2019re}{Müller \& Kaltenbrunner, 2019}).
+All this happens in a highly dynamic, evolving cognitive environment in which older narrow topics become epistemically exhausted and new ones are introduced incessantly.